 I have been to Buckingham Palace before.
 That time I saw a grey-haired lady in a wheelchair on the courtyard.
 This time we didn’t see anyone who bore any resemblance to the royal family whatsoever.
 Next time -and I hope that there will be a next time – we will have time to enjoy the parks.

-It was about here that I noticed that a coffee inside a coffee shop with air-condition could be a good idea.
+It was about here that I noticed that a coffee inside a coffee shop with air-conditioning could be a good idea.
 Thus it was time for a well-needed break.